Morelia: Festivals

 The Festival Internacional de Música de Morelia is an annual event that was begun in 1988 by Bernal Jiménez, who had the dream of making Morelia the “Salzburg of Americas”.
 The festival consists of more than forty concerts with over 500 artists participating.
 It has become the largest music festival in Morelia, with private and government sponsors, esp.
 CONACULTA.
 Concerts include those by chamber orchestras, choirs, ensambles, trios and soloists such as pianist Joanna MacGregor and the Britten Symphony.
 Each year, a different country is the “special guest,” which in 2009 was the United Kingdom.
 In that year, some of the participants included the London Symphony Orchestra, the Brodsky Quartet, La Britten Symphony Orchestra, the Coro Nova Schola Gregoriana Di Verona of Italy, and violinist Tanya Anisimova from Russia.
 Participants from Mexico included the National Symphonic Orchestra, the Orquesta Sinfónica de Minería and flautist Horacio Franco.

-The International Summer Opera Festival of Morelia (ISOFOM) started in 2017 and has attracted thousands of audience members to its opera galas and concerts.
-Students come from all over the world to study with the renowned faculty and experience the life in Morelia for three weeks each June.
-In 2019, the festival presents its first full-length opera Falstaff by Verdi, in the beautiful Teatro Ocampo, as well as a Gala evening in the Palacio Clavijero.
-The mission of ISOFOM is to bring young up-and-coming performers of opera to the Michoacan audiences and share with them that special art form in landmark locations all across Morelia, at an affordable price.

 The Festival Internacional de Cine de Morelia was begun in 2003, and is mostly dedicated to Mexican cinema, showcasing up-and-coming directors and productions.
 The majority of activities take place in the Cinépolis Morelia Centro, but also includes other theaters, auditoriums and public plazas.

 Morelia is the site of the annual Zapata Vive Morelia Festival, which celebrates the life of Emiliano Zapata with cultural and political activities.
 The purpose of the event is to promote exhibitions by artistic, cultural and social organizations from the state of Michoacán and other parts of the country.
 Events are spread out over several days and include ones such as concerts, round tables and information sessions.
 The event encourages those organizations who work with the lower social classes and are politically left to participate.

 The Festival de Escala is an annual event dedicated to promoting rock climbing in the municipality at places such as El Paredón de la Noria, just south of the city proper.

 A popular festival that features a 3-day Salsa competition in the heart of Morelia is called "SalsaMich".
 Typically held in March, the festival brings Salsa dancers from all across the country to Morelia to compete for prizes.